Speed Analyzer—Easily identify bottlenecks on your website

 The Speed Analyzer uses two APIs to obtain the data needed for its calculations.

-Combining this with the fact that you can run all tests from a single location (dashboard) with just one click makes the Speed Analyzer a unique and indispensable tool.
-It certainly doesn’t hurt that regular WP users can use it for free!
+Combined with the fact that you can run all tests from a single location (dashboard) with just one click, the Speed Analyzer is a unique and indispensable tool.
+Presented in a clear, color-coded, and easy-to-understand way.

 If you’d like, you can experiment with the Compare Results functionality.

-More about Speed Analyzer — Compare results
+More about Speed Analyzer—Compare results

 There is an A/B test direct comparison available, where you can easily show differences between two tests (from the same URL) of your choosing.